elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

   version: 7.12.0
 ```

-To load the dashboards, index pattern, and ingest pipelines, let’s run the setup.
+To load the dashboards, index pattern, and ingest pipelines, let's run the setup.

 * filebeat setup: This will connect to Kibana and load the index pattern, ingest pipelines, and the saved objects
   (tags, visualizations, and dashboards)